Connect your application to Azure SQL Managed Instance

 Connect Azure App Service

 You can also connect an application that's hosted by Azure App Service.
-SQL Managed Instance can be accessed only through a private IP address, so in order to access it from Azure App Service, you first need to make a connection between the application and the SQL Managed Instance virtual network.
+In order to access it from Azure App Service via virtual network, you first need to make a connection between the application and the SQL Managed Instance virtual network.
 See Integrate your app with an Azure virtual network.
+For data access to your managed instance from outside a virtual network see Configure public endpoint in Azure SQL Managed Instance.

 A special case of connecting Azure App Service to SQL Managed Instance is when you integrate Azure App Service to a network peered to a SQL Managed Instance virtual network.
 That case requires the following configuration to be set up: